Article

 This book helped me survive in the wild wild web of unstructured controversial content when I was writing a series of articles about UX research.
 So I nominate it by myself, and highly recommend it to everyone who wants to break into the UX research field with no prior experience.

-#12.
-UX Research: Practical Techniques for Designing Better Products by Brad Nunnally and David Farkas
+21. UX research by Brad Nunnally and David Farkas

 It’s a basic practical research book that explains everything about questions, methods and analysis in research.
 Here's what says Alicja Głowicka, the designer who recommended O'reilly’s UX research: